-Helping the neediest and most vulnerable among us, ACCA offers, without regard to religious affiliation, critical assistance in emergencies: financial aid for rent and security deposits, gasoline and car repairs, utility bills, prescription drugs, medical and dental care; nutritious food and hygiene products; "gently used" furniture; transportation to medical appointments; meals on wheels for elderly shut-ins – the most basic, fundamental aid imaginable.
-At the same time, ACCA's Child Development Center provides affordable day care, early education, and special services annually for 183 infants and children from low-income households, the kind of help that gives families a healthy start in life.
-ACCA has grown to include 26 congregations in sections of Fairfax County where many low-income and immigrant families reside; emergency programs are managed and supported by church and neighborhood volunteers who work from their homes, offices, and cars, providing thousands of hours of service each month.
-A 50% increase in referrals, and clients whose needs have only grown, means that your generosity matters now more than ever.
+Helping the neediest and most vulnerable among us, ACCA offers critical help in emergencies: rental assistance; funds for car repairs, utility bills, medical and dental care; nutritious food and hygiene products; gently used furniture; transportation to medical appointments; meals on wheels – the most basic, fundamental aid imaginable.
+Its Child Development Center provides affordable day care, early education, and special services annually for 274 infants and children from low-income households, the kind of help that gives families a healthy start in life.
+ACCA has grown to include 26 congregations in sections of Fairfax County where many low-income and immigrant families reside; emergency programs are managed and supported by volunteers who work from their homes, offices, and cars, providing thousands of hours of service each month.
+Continual increases in referrals, and clients whose needs have only grown, means that your generosity matters now more than ever.

 Headquarters: VA-Fairfax County